Ariana James Flaunts Bodacious Booty In Thong While Posing In The Snow

 Instagram hottie Ariana James does not seem to mind showing off her fabulous figure on social media, and her latest Instagram update was no different.
-She uploaded a set of sizzling pictures that saw her flaunting her bodacious booty in a thong bikini as she stood outside in the snow.
+She uploaded a set of sizzling pictures which captured her flaunting her bodacious booty in a thong bikini as she stood outside in the snow.

-Ariana’s swimsuit was various shades of blue, and not much of the front could be seen because of the way she posed.
-That being said, the number was tiny both on top an bottom, flashing plenty of skin.
+Ariana's swimsuit included various shades of blue, and not much of the front could be seen because of the way she posed.
+That being said, the number was tiny both on top and bottom, flashing plenty of skin.

-The popular influencer wore a black knit cap with cat ears on the top, and she also sported a pair of cream-colored ankle boots with a fuzzy lining.
+The popular influencer wore a black knit cap with bear ears on the top, and she also sported a pair of cream-colored ankle boots with a fuzzy lining.

 According to the geotag, Ariana was at Yellowstone National Park when the photos were taken.
-She stood on one side of a road that was covered in snow with snowy peaks in the distance.
-The update consisted of two snaps that were similar in that they captured her from behind.
+She stood on one side of a road which was covered in snow, with snowy mountain peaks visible in the distance.
+The update consisted of two snaps which were similar in that they captured her from behind.

-In the first snap, Ariana faced the mountain range standing with a mainly relaxed posture as she looked off to one side.
+In the first pic, Ariana faced the mountain range, standing in a relaxed way as she looked off to one side.
 Her shapely legs were straight and she held her hands in front of her body.
-The wind blew the ends of her raven-hued locks around her waist, drawing the eye to her lower back and flat abs.
+The wind blew the ends of her raven-hued locks around her waist, drawing the eye to her lower back.

 Most of the replies were also written in Spanish, but judging from the amount of heart-eye smiley face emoji in the comments section, her online audience enjoyed the view.